alanjt/EGLB/README.txt

 Just over 1 mile to the south is the Vickers BAC flight test centre at Wisley.
 The runway (10/28) is nearly twice as long 6200ft (1900m).
 Wisley airfield is also included in this package.
 It is based, with permission, on the FS2004 airfield by Toby Vickers.
 As Wisley´s original ICAO code has been reallocated, the ICAO code X2WY is used.

+Installation

+Make a directory for your local scenery.
+On my system this is C:\Flightgear\MyScenery.

+Copy all files and directories from the EGLB directory into this local scenery directory.

+Add the local scenery directory to your Flightgear start options  e.g. :-

+ --fg-scenery=C:\FlightGear\MyScenery

 Alan Teeder  Ajteeder at v underscore twin dot org dot uk , with no spaces.